KaranamKeerthana/Make-a-donation-to-NGO/README.md

         We cannot help everyone but everyone can help someone.
 The purpose of ‘Giving Back’ is to realize that we rise by lifting others.

-# Challenges we ran into:

-•	Since we are starters, backend and database problems were quite challenging.

-•	Initially, we committed so many mistakes taking login and signup details while authorization of login details with our database.

-•	But after hours of effort, we were finally able to fix it.